 Philosophy of Science, especially the History and Philosophy of Biology

-My research focuses on causation in biology, mechanistic explanation, and the nature of purportedly informational or representational phenomena.
+My research focuses on genetic causation, the nature of purportedly informational or representational phenomena, and the role of diagrams in mechanistic modelling.
 Much of my work addresses these issues in the context of molecular biology and animal behaviour studies.
 The overall goal of my work is a better understanding of biology as it is actually practiced, its fundamental concepts, its ontological commitments, its tools and methods.
 Some of my work employs historical research to address the philosophical issues at stake.

 Page 1 of 3 Results 1 to 10 of 25

 A willow drawing from 1786: the earliest depiction of intraspecific trait variation in plants?Annals of Botany, vol. 127, no. 4, pp. 411-412Contributions to Journals: Articles

 Scientific modelling with diagramsSynthese, vol. 198, pp. 2675-2694Contributions to Journals: Articles

 Medical toolkit organisms and Covid-19History and Philosophy of the Life Sciences, vol. 43, 14Contributions to Journals: Articles